 And you are ready to go.

-If you have something worth mentioning in this article that we may have missed to mentioned.
+If you have something worth mentioning in this article that we may have missed to mention.
 Please feel free to submit your opinion or suggestions in the comment section below.

 Frequently Asked Questions